mwkaufmann/requests/README.md

 //with auth
 Proxy.httpProxy("127.0.0.1", 8080, userName, password)
 ```
-## Session
+# Session
-Session keep cookies and basic auto cache and other http context for you, useful when need login or other situations.
+Session maintains cookies, basic authes and maybe other http context for you, useful when need login or other situations.
 Session have the same usage as Requests and Client.
 ```java
 Session session = client.session();
 Response<String> resp1 = session.get(url1).text();
 Response<String> resp2 = session.get(url2).text();
 ```
+Session do not need to be closed.If the client which produced this session is closed, session can no longer be used.
 #Exceptions
 Requests wrapped all checked exceptions into one runtime exception: RequestException.
 Catch this if you mind.
 Unchecked Exceptions are leaved as it is.